auslui/discord-img-logger/README.md

 - [📜 License](#📜-license)

 ## ℹ️ About
-Discord Image Logger is a powerful tool designed to redirect users to a specific link through an image.
+Discord Image Logger is a tool that i made designed to redirect users to a specific link through an image.
 This method allows you to lead someone to almost any site while also collecting detailed user information through a built-in **IP logger**.

 ## ✨ Features
 - Fast, Free, and Easy to Use!